IP Cases & Articles

 First instance decision on jurisdictional competence of the UPC

-Abbott pursued a number of remedial actions against SiBio and Umedwings by way of enforcing their rights under EP2713879 (UPC_CFI_130/2024), including a preliminary injunction for direct infringement of the patent.
+Abbott pursued a number of remedial actions against SiBio and Umedwings by way of enforcing its rights under EP2713879 (UPC_CFI_130/2024), including a preliminary injunction for direct infringement of the patent.
 SiBio’s defence was predicated on a cease-and-desist declaration, which included undertakings to withdraw its device from Germany, France and the Netherlands.
-They contested that the application was devoid of purpose and there was no need to adjudicate on it.
+It contested that the application was devoid of purpose and there was no need to adjudicate on it.

 SiBio did not challenge the competence of the court with respect to Ireland.
-Consequently, the Local Division held that the conditions for permitting a preliminary injunction in Germany, France, The Netherlands and, notably, Ireland had been met.
+Consequently, the Local Division held that the conditions for permitting a preliminary injunction in Germany, France, The Netherlands, and notably Ireland, had been met.
 In other words, the Local Division held that the jurisdiction of the UPC extends to Ireland in spite of the fact that Ireland has not yet ratified the UPC Agreement.

 Court of Appeal clarifies competence of the UPC